Out-Law Analysis Lesedauer: 6 Min.

 Co-written by Deirdre Lynch, Dani Kane and Isabel Humburg of Pinsent Masons.

-Pinsent Masons is hosting an event in Dublin on 27 November exploring the impact of AI and technology on health and safety management an enforcement.
+Pinsent Masons is hosting an event in Dublin on 27 November exploring the impact of AI on the financial services, technology and energy sectors in Ireland.

 We are working towards submitting your application.
 Thank you for your patience.
 An unknown error occurred, please input and try again.